JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 application we have to change test too (unless you're applying open-closed principle, which I've never heard of anyone successfully adapting :D).
 If tests are hard to read there is a big problem.

-On the other hand - it's just my opinion, who am I to judge?
+On the other hand - these are just my opinion, who am I to judge?
 Do you feel similar about this topic or is it just me?
 If you disagree, or have some objections leave a comment!

 # Spock